 Wellington’s after dark playground extends from swinging Courtenay Place to Willis Street, Lambton Quay and Queens Wharf.
 Scores of late-night cafes, restaurants, bars and clubs can be found within easy walking distance of central hotels and motels.
 The frenetic partying carries on well into the night, every night, but pulsates longer and louder from Thursday to Saturday.
 Often there seems to be no distinction between bars, cafes and clubs as many offer live music and dancing and live bands perform on the weekends.

-While the majority of the central CBD is still off limits, it's the rediscovered city suburbs that are going off.
+Check out the rediscovered city suburbs that are going off.
 Addington, Riccarton, Merivale and Fendalton are the spots to head for.